 Kirk L. Rowe, Ph.D., ABPP.
 Presenter has no financial or non-financial relationships to disclose.

 Defense Health Agency J-7 Continuing Education Program Office staff, planning and review committees have no financial or non-financial interest to disclose.

 This CE activity is provided by the DHA J-7 Continuing Education Program Office (CEPO).
 This activity provides continuing education for psychologists and social workers.
 A certificate of attendance is available for other attendees.

-- 12.50 APAContinuing Education (CE) credits for psychologists are provided through the co- sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
-The APA CEP Office maintains responsibly for the content of the programs.
-DHA J-7 CEPO designated this activity for a maximum of 12.50 CE credits.
+- 12.50 APAContinuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
+The DHA, J7, CEPO maintains responsibility for the content of the programs.
+DHA, J-7, CEPO designated this activity for a maximum of 12.50 CE credits.
 The instructional level of this activity is intermediate.
 There is no cost to participate.

 - 12.50 ASWBAs a Jointly Accredited Organization, DHA J-7 CEPO is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 DHA J-7 CEPO maintains responsibility for this course.
 Social workers completing this course receive a maximum of 12.50 ASWB continuing education credits.